Human rights in Vanuatu

 The Republic of Vanuatu is a parliamentary democracy with a population of approximately 326.000.
-The Constitution of Vanuatu is supreme law and sets out the legal framework which deals with the respect of human rights.
+The Constitution of Vanuatu is the supreme law and sets out the legal framework which deals with the respect of human rights.

-Generally, the Government respects the human rights of its citizens however a number of issues have arisen relating to the rights of women, conditions in prisons, government corruption and access to education.
+Generally, the Government respects the human rights of its citizens.
+However, a number of issues have arisen relating to the rights of women, conditions in prisons, government corruption and access to education.
 In 2009 the UN Human Rights Council (UNHRC) carried out Vanuatu's Universal Periodic Review (UPR).
-The review identified a number of the above concerns and made recommendations to Vanuatu as to how to address its human rights issues.
+The review identified a number of the above concerns and made recommendations to Vanuatu as on how to address its human rights issues.

 International treaties

 In 1980 Vanuatu became a member of the United Nations, the same year that independence was gained.
 Vanuatu has ratified five of the nine core human rights treaties, including the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the Convention on the Rights of Persons with Disabilities (CRPD), Convention on the Rights of the Child (CRC), the International Covenant on Civil and Political Rights (ICCPR) and the Convention Against Torture (CAT).
 Vanuatu has also ratified a number of International Labour Organization (ILO) conventions that aim to protect and uphold the rights of its workers.
 Vanuatu has also ratified the Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict, the Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography, and the Optional Protocol to CEDAW.